JaeyoonSSim/JaeyoonSSim.github.io/index.md

 title: "Home"
 ---

-▶︎ Hello, I am a M.S/Ph.D integrated graduate student of POSTECH(Pohang University of Science and Technology) where I belong to graduate school of artificial intelligence(A.I.).
-Also I belong to artificial intelligence and medical imaging(AIMI) lab.
-I interested in and mainly study computer engineering, especially vision and machine learning field.
+▶︎ Hello, I am a M.S./Ph.D. integrated graduate student of POSTECH(Pohang University of Science and Technology) where I belong to graduate school of artificial intelligence(GSAI).
+Also I am a member of artificial intelligence and medical imaging(AIMI) lab at POSTECH under prof. Wonwha Kim.
+I am interested in and mainly study computer engineering, especially vision and machine learning field.
 <br/>

 ##### ***Interesting Fields***